Social Security sits within Customer and Local Services,. Social Security is registered with the Office of the Information Commission as a Controller.

 - your employer

-- other Government of Jersey Departments, for example the Taxes office or organisations with whom we have data sharing agreements
+- other parts of the Government of Jersey, for example the Taxes office which sits within Revenue Jersey or organisations with whom we have data sharing agreements

 - people or organisations who you have given consent to share information with us